POSTEK-OX-Script/Local-Excel-Files/README.md

 # Local-Excel-Files

-This code is designed to print labels on a printer based on data retrieved from a or many excel files stored inside the printer
+This code is designed to print labels on a printer based on data retrieved from a or many Excel files stored inside the printer

 ## Demo video